 Leads should be organized by source, level of interest, and other prioritization metrics.
 Organizing leads by these categories allows you to track and manage deals in your pipeline.
 While it’s possible to set up and track leads with spreadsheets or other tools, by far the best way to organize and track leads is by using customer relationship management (CRM) software.

 Salesforce is an example of a trusted CRM that allows you to consolidate leads, activities, and contact details using a single application.
 Prioritizing leads allows you to spend time on those that are most likely to close.
-Salesforce Essentials makes it easy by focusing on the needs of small businesses.
+Salesforce Essentials makes it easy to capture leads from your website directly into your CRM with a simple lead form generator.
 Pricing starts at $25 per user, per month for up to 10 users.
-You can even start a free trial to begin organizing your leads today.
+You can even start a free trial to begin capturing your website leads today.

 Below are seven steps you can take to organize and track your leads effectively: